ababphysics/TSH/README.md

 ## 1. Overview

-TSH is a unified structural theory that derives quantum mechanics, classical physics, and general relativity as phase-dependent limits of a single covariant action
+TSH is a unified structural theory that derives quantum mechanics, classical physics, and general relativity as phase‑dependent limits of a single covariant action.

 This repository provides the official computational model and reference materials for the Thickness Structure Hypothesis (TSH), a structural framework that unifies quantum, classical, and gravitational behavior within a single minimal covariant action.
+TSH treats these three regimes as distinct structural phases—Stable, Composite, and Core—of one underlying system.

+TSH provides a continuous structural resolution to the measurement problem, quantum nonlocality, and the classical–quantum transition.

 ### Key Breakthroughs of TSH

 **1. One Action, Three Regimes**
-TSH provides a structural unification of the major physical frameworks.
-It derives three distinct structural phases from the same underlying principles: reproducing the geodesic equation of general relativity (Core phase), the Bohm‑type quantum force (Stable phase), and the classical limit of quantum mechanics (Composite phase).
+TSH derives three distinct structural phases from the same underlying principles:
+- **Core phase** → geodesic equation of general relativity
+- **Stable phase** → Bohm‑type quantum force
+- **Composite phase** → classical limit of quantum mechanics

 **2. Plug-and-Play Interaction Slot**
 Because the structural tensor equation: